-At St John's Church of England Middle School, we recognise the importance of promoting healthy friendships and relationships through the whole school Christian ethos, child protection, anti-bullying work and the RSE Policy.
-Positive relationships and being given the knowledge that they will need will encourage children to disclose any worries about their own safety or the safety of another pupil.
+At Witton Middle School, we recognise the importance of promoting healthy friendships and relationships through the whole school ethos, child protection, anti-bullying work and the RSE Policy.
+By creating positive relationships and being given the knowledge that they will need, will encourage children to disclose any worries about their own safety or the safety of another pupil.
 Key messages about healthy relationships are taught to all pupils using age and stage appropriate language to explore topics such as friendships, appropriate touch, keeping safe, recognising and assessing risk and knowing how and where to get help when needed.